ev3lessons/FLL-Tutorials/CoachCorner/_posts/2020-05-17-Virtual-Meeting-Tools.markdown

 tag: CoachCorner
 featured: false
 ---
-Here are popular video conferencing/meeting tools commonly used by FIRST Teams.
+Here are popular free video conferencing/meeting tools commonly used by FIRST Teams.

 ## <a href="https://zoom.us/">Zoom</a>
 - Easy to use <br>
 - Can enable Breakout Rooms, but process is controlled by host <br>
 - Can add Virtual Backgrounds<br>
-- Can take polls during the meeting (br>)
+- Can take polls during the meeting <br>
 - Free for 40mins<br>

 ## <a href="https://hangouts.google.com/">Google Meet</a>